 Photo by Adam Alexander

 What to do: Ready to work up a sweat?
 North Avenue Beach offers tons of recreation options.
-Get out on the water with a paddleboard and kayak or jet ski rentals.
-You can also rent bikes and cruise down the Lakefront Trail, take a beachfront yoga class, reserve a court and play beach volleyball, or just kick back in the sand and soak in the sun and skyline views.
+Get out on the water with a paddleboard or kayak or a Jet Ski.
+You can also rent bikes and cruise down the Lakefront Trail, take a beachfront yoga class, play beach volleyball, or just kick back in the sand and soak in the sun and skyline views.

 Where to eat: The first thing you’ll notice about North Avenue Beach is the sleek ocean liner-inspired beach house.
-It’s top deck is home to Castaways, a casual bar and grill that boasts some stunning views of the city.
-A little further up the beach, Shore Club offers a more upscale experience.
+The top deck is home to Castaways, a casual bar and grill that boasts some stunning views of the city.
+Also right on the beach, Shore Club offers a more upscale experience.
 Sip cocktails with your toes in the sand or reserve a private cabana with personalized bottle service.
-1600 N. Lake Shore Drive (North Avenue and Jean Baptiste Point du Sable Lake Shore Drive)

 Explore more: Dine with a view at these waterfront restaurants and bars.